Astromis/textfab/README.md

 # Extention

 The code is intended to be extendeble in order to collect as more functions as can be.
-In order to add function, you need to use an abstract class `ProcessUnit`.
+In order to add function, you need to use an abstract class `ProcessUnit` or `ParamProcessUnit` if your function has some parameters.
 Also the next requarinments must be met:

 * The function must do only one step
-* The name function must start with a verb
+* The function name must start with a verb
-* The function must have text representation (it's name should be enough)
+* The function must have a text representation (it's name should be enough)
 * The test for the function must be presented